Neurogenic bladder is a problem in which a person lacks bladder control due to a brain, spinal cord, or nerve condition.

-Medications may help manage your symptoms.
-Your doctor may recommend:
+Medicines may help manage your symptoms.
+Your health care provider may suggest:

 Learn to recognize the symptoms of urinary infections (UTIs), such as burning when you urinate, fever, low back pain on one side, and a more frequent need to urinate.
 Cranberry tablets may help prevent UTIs.